 Lance McCord focuses his practice on outsourcing and commercial agreements, technology licensing, advertising data and targeting agreements, joint ventures and strategic alliances.
-Mr. McCord regularly assists clients with complex business process and IT outsourcing arrangements, joint ventures and in-bound and out-bound technology licenses.
-Mr. McCord also assists clients in the online advertising space with data licensing and targeted audience segment agreements.
+Lance regularly assists clients with complex business process and IT outsourcing arrangements, joint ventures and in-bound and out-bound technology licenses.
+He also assists clients in the online advertising space with data licensing and targeted audience segment agreements.

-In 2020, Mr. McCord was recommended by Legal 500 US for Outsourcing.
+In 2020, Lance was recommended by Legal 500 US for Outsourcing.

 Assisted North Georgia vision care retailer group in its strategic acquisition of a privately held retailer of optical products and services headquartered in New Jersey.
 The transaction involved due diligence on more than 110 locations nationwide.
 The merger combined the companies into the fourth largest retail optical chain in the United States.